Ruturaj-Godse/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master's Student at Columbia University
+role: MS CS at Columbia University

 # Organizations/Affiliations to show in About widget
 organizations: